The office of the Referral Liaison serves the referring veterinarian in the following areas:

 Fully supports the efforts of the referring veterinarian to facilitate referrals to the Small Animal Hospital.

-This phone line is for the service of referring veterinarians only.
-We can set up appointments or help you direct your client to the proper service.
 Referral letters and supporting documentation are required to encourage a team approach to the patient’s care.
 Please note: digital radiographs are accepted DICOM format.
 Please do NOT include viewers on CDs; most are not compatible with our PACS system.
 If you have questions regarding how to submit radiographs, please call and we will help.
 Paper items can be faxed to the front desk at fax number, 352-846-2445.

 - Use our online Small Animal Referral Form.